 Living in Atlanta, Georgia

-From high-rise condos and historic bungalows to leafy intown streets and growing suburbs, Atlanta offers options for nearly every lifestyle — especially if you want access to top employers, airports, universities, and entertainment across the Southeast.
+From high-rise condos and historic bungalows to leafy intown streets and growing suburbs, Atlanta, GA offers a home for nearly every lifestyle, especially for residents who want easy access to top employers, airports, universities, and entertainment across the Southeast.

 Counties Primarily Fulton & DeKalb; hub of a 20+ county metro